mristau/Arduino_nRF5x_lowPower/README.md

     * pin is the nRF5x Pin
     * mode can be any of the following (HIGH, RISING, LOW, FALLING)
   * ```nRF5x_lowPower.disableWakeupByInterrupt(uint32_t pin);``` to disable the Sense Interrupt

+## Dependencies

+This library depends on the Arduino nRF5 package (https://github.com/sandeepmistry/arduino-nRF5)

+## Compatibility

+This library should be compatible with all boards supported by the Arduino-nRF5